Corruption Robust Offline Reinforcement Learning with Human Feedback: Low Relative Condition Number

 \section{Low Relative Condition Number}

 Although the assumption of uniform coverage allows us to design $O(\varepsilon^{1-o(1)})$-optimal policy, it is a strong assumption since the features generated by the offline policy might not cover the entire $d$-dimensional space.
-In this section, we relax this assumption to a new assumption named \emph{Low Relative Condition number}, which is significantly weaker. \begin{assumption}[Relative Condition Number] Given a pairwise target distributions $\pi_0,\pi_1$, there exists a constant $\alpha > 0$ such that the following holds.
+In this section, we relax this assumption to a new assumption named \emph{Low Relative Condition number}, which is significantly weaker. \begin{assumption}[Relative Condition Number] Let $\Sigma^\diff_{\mu_0, \mu_1}$ (resp. $\Sigma^\diff_{\pi_0,\pi_1}$) be the difference feature covariance matrix under pair of policies $\mu_0$ and $\mu_1$ (resp. $\pi_0$ and $\pi_1$), as defined in \cref{eq:diff-cov-matrix}.
+Then there exists a constant $\alpha > 0$ such that the following holds.